 The State Department of Transportation, the MPO, and any Public Transit providers in the MPO region must coordinate on how these projects are listed in the TIP as well as the requirements for any revisions to the TIP/STIP.
 For the efficiency purposes, the TIP and STIP include transit projects grouped by agency and FTA funding Program.
 This ensures that each regional transit agency has a single project listing per funding source.
 These can be seen for COAST and MTA in Figure 13.
 The benefit of listing the projects in this manner is that the transit agencies can encumber grant funds within their overall funding allocation without having to wait for a TIP/STIP revision.
-The limitation to this new format is that the details of the transit projects are not included in the project tables (Figures 14 and 15).
-To account for that, Figure 16 includes the available federal funding information for COAST, MTA, and Wildcat Transit by use.
+The limitation to this new format is that the details of the transit projects are not included in the project listings.
+To account for that, Figure XX includes the detailed funding information for COAST, MTA, and Wildcat Transit.